Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/How to Build a Submission/2 - How to Fill In the Study Doc.md

 _caveat: The formulas in peak annotation files often represent the **ionized** version of the compound, in which case,_ _an existing compound in TraceBase may not be included in the `Compounds` sheet because its formula is not an exact_ _match.
 In this case, after adding an **HMDB ID**, you will encounter a duplicate record error.
-Unfortunately, the_ _only current way to resolve this is to consult the TraceBase website to copy over the record to the `Compounds` sheet._
+Unfortunately, the_ _only current way to resolve this is to consult the TraceBase site to copy over the record to the `Compounds` sheet._

 * Compound